Nationwide offers the best overall family life insurance plans. It's also the top option for families looking for a high coverage policy.

 Then, deduct your current savings and existing life insurance coverage amount.
 The total you’re left with is the amount of life insurance coverage you need to meet your current and future financial obligations.

-Without adding up these factors, your family could struggle financially with expenses they can no longer afford with you gone.
+If you don't consider all these factors, your family could struggle financially with expenses they can no longer afford with you gone.

 Should You Get Life Insurance for Each Member of Your Family?